Drone Operator Services

 What equipment does a drone operator use?

-Professional drone operators use cinema-grade aerial platforms capable of carrying high-resolution cameras and stabilized gimbals.
-Their equipment typically includes multiple drone airframes for different payload and flight requirements, FPV systems for precise framing, and safety features such as redundant GPS and obstacle avoidance.
+Here is what we have to work with.
+Pro drone operators use cinema-grade aerial platforms set to carrying high-resolution cameras and stabilized gimbals.
+Their gear mostly has many drone airframes for different payload and flight needs, FPV systems for precise framing, and safety features such as redundant GPS and obstacle avoidance.

 ACT 04 — On Set